runspired/rfcs/text/0000-ember-data-collections.md

 ## Unresolved questions

-- ResourceIdentifier vs Resource membership in a Collection and mixing them for operations
+- ResourceIdentifier vs Resource membership in a Collection, json-api allows for collections of identifiers
 - META RFC or RFC Issue for presenting the comprehensive vision for `ember-data` into which this RFC fits.
 - RFC for `buildURL()` potentially as `store.buildURL`, helper and how to use it to provide a url to `store.fetchCollection`
+- RFC for a simpler adapter/serializer model, reducing the method bloat seen today and separating core store concerns from the network layer.